pimterry/photo-frame/README.md

 # Photo Frame

 A facebook photo frame app, for Raspberry PI & Resin.io.
-You log into your facebook by entering the code shown on the frame into facebook.com/device, and it then shows random photos you've been tagged in, slowly changing, or moving on immediately if you tap.
+You log into your facebook by entering the code shown on the frame into facebook.com/device, and it then shows random photos you've been tagged in or have uploaded, slowly changing, or moving on immediately if you tap.

 Tested with: